lvanderdonk/Flimbolevels/README.md

 # Getting started with the editor
 The download consists of a D64 image file.
 You can use the disk image in Vice (C64 emulator).
 You can download Vice here: http://vice-emu.sourceforge.net/index.html#download

-The D64 image file contains the Flimbo level editor and all 7 levels of Flimbo's quest.
+The D64 image file contains the Flimbo level editor and all 7 levels of Flimbo's Quest.

 Startup Vice, Goto file (top menu), Attach disk image, Drive 8.
 Choose the downloaded disk image "Flimbo levels".